 #1: Financial Management

 An HOA board doesn’t have the time, and usually doesn’t have the experience, to manage the financial aspects of a homeowners’ association.
 This isn’t just about collecting dues from residents.
-A top management company will handle invoicing, bill payments, banking, bookkeeping, and accounting for the association and its residents.
+A top management company will handle invoicing and bill payments.
+The company will also handle the banking, bookkeeping, and accounting for the association and its residents.

-They should also be responsible for any tax filings required by the IRS.
-They have the knowledge to guide the board in budget creation and the experience to help manage it throughout the year, and they can prepare financial reporting including prepping the financial statements for board members and board meetings.
+In addition, they should also be responsible for any tax filings required by the IRS.
+They have the knowledge to guide the board in budget creation and the experience to help manage it throughout the year.
+And, they can prepare financial reporting including prepping the financial statements for board members and board meetings.

 #2: Record Keeping

 The administrative tasks involved in managing a homeowners’ association can seem monumental.
 That’s where a good management company comes in.
-They will handle legal documentation, all of the paperwork involved in adding and removing residents, assessment collection notices, preparing meeting notices and agendas, oversee proxies, and deal with keeping records of all of the rules and regulations that govern the association.
+They will handle all of the legal documentation.
+Furthermore, they will handle all of the paperwork involved in adding and removing residents and collection notices.
+They will also prepare meeting notices and agendas, oversee proxies, and deal with keeping records of all of the rules and regulations that govern the association.

 There is often more communication needed from and for an HOA than anyone might anticipate.
-This includes responding to simple email inquiries about rules and guidelines, trash collection, design changes, and meeting notices.
-It can also include sending out notices about meetings, maintenance, repair work, rules and regulation changes, events, and community information.
-And all of that doesn’t include the community welcome materials sent to new residents, dealing with resident complaints and compliance issues, and scheduling meetings and hearings.
+This includes responding to simple email inquiries about rules and guidelines, trash collection, and design changes.
+It can also include sending out notices about meetings, maintenance and repair work.
+Furthermore, they will send out notices regarding rules and regulation changes, events, and community information.
+And all of that doesn’t include the community welcome materials sent to new residents or dealing with resident complaints and compliance issues.
 These are all things that a top HOA management company will handle.

 #4: Knowledge Sharing

-Knowledge sharing is a bonus that board members don’t have time for, but that is a huge benefit of hiring a management company.
-This knowledge sharing can include creating and managing the community website, where residents can find HOA rules and regulations information, schedules for trash collection, landscaping, and snow removal, and neighborhood maps and contact information.
-It can also include creating community programs that can help build and foster the feeling of community within the neighborhood, as well as work to improve the rapport between the board and the residents.
+Knowledge sharing is a bonus that board members don’t have time for.
+But, it is a huge benefit of hiring a management company.
+This knowledge sharing can include creating and managing the community website, where residents can find HOA rules and regulations information.
+In addition, residents can find schedules for trash collection, landscaping, and snow removal, and neighborhood maps and contact information.
+It can also include creating community programs that can help build and foster the feeling of community within the neighborhood.
+The board also works to improve the rapport between the board and the residents.